Deybacsi/cserver/docs/index.md

 - Stores key-value pairs

     - Key and value are ASCII strings
-    - Key can contain just numbers and letters
+    - Key can contain only numbers and letters

 - Responds to the following HTTP requests